 Funding awarded in the 2019 round will run from 1 September 2019 to 31 August 2022.
-All bursary costs or innovative teaching activity must be between these dates only.
+All scholarship costs must be between these dates only.

 Arts Scholarships may be in the form of:

-- bursaries to enable individuals to develop their talent, and/or
+- scholarships to enable excellent individuals to develop their talent, and/or

-Eligible costs for bursaries may include some or all of:
+Eligible costs for scholarships may include some or all: